HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/backupstab.md

 icon: undo
 ---

+!!! info
+This feature allows you to overwrite the existing files, folders or databases, or place the backup in a location of your choice.
+This procedure is described in full below.
+!!!

 # Backups tab

 The **Backups** tab is where you can restore files, folders and databases.
 This article will explain how you can use the backup tab.
 Restores for **files**, **folders**, **MySQL** and **PostgreSQL** are supported.